duglin/helloworld/README.md

 This repo contains the source code, tools and instructions for a demo that shows using Knative on the
 [IBM Cloud Kubernetes Service](https://cloud.ibm.com).
 You can pretty easily convert it to work on other platforms.

-The main reasons behind this
-are:
+The main reasons behind this are:
-- showcase the basic os Knative so you can jump-start your usage of it
+- showcase the basics of Knative so you can jump-start your usage of it
 - showcase some of the newer features of Knative, meaning this demo will grow over time as new features are added to Knative
 - to share my experiences during this exercise